+- Hiking trails in the bogs

+- Rakvere Castle

+- White Lady Days in Haapsalu

+- Lahemaa National Park with its fishing villages

+- Islands of Saaremaa and Hiiumaa

+- Camping on the shore of lake Peipsi

+- Participating in the Song and Dance Celebration

+- Supporting the Estonian football team

-- Driving on ice roads across the frozen sea - Sledging, snow tubing and cross-country skiing - A hot sauna with a whipping from birch or juniper branches and ice swimming - Throat-burning Vana Tallinn and Milli-mallikas at Valli Bar - Kalev chocolates - · Bear or elk meat - Looking for fern flowers and jumping over the bonfire at midsummer night
+- Driving on ice roads across the frozen sea

+- Sledging, snow tubing and cross-country skiing

+- A hot sauna with a whipping from birch or juniper branches and ice swimming

+- Kalev chocolates

+- Bear or elk meat

+- Looking for fern flowers and jumping over the bonfire at midsummer night

 Did you know?
-Gustav Faberge, creator of the world-famous jewel-encrusted Fabergé eggs, was born in Pärnu.
+Gustav Faberge, creator of the worldfamous jewel-encrusted Fabergé eggs, was born in Pärnu.